Deeshan-Liyanage27/HandsFreeMeet/README.md

 # HandsFreeMeet

-**HandsFreeMeet** is an automation tool that launches Facebook Messenger in the default browser and automatically handles group video calls — no user interaction required.
+**HandsFreeMeet** is an automation tool that launches Facebook Messenger in the default browser and automatically handles group video calls with no user interaction required.

 This program is built for older generation who doesn't know how to operate a computer.
-It starts automatically (only if autorun is configured) when the computer boots up and runs only if the specific external microphone is connected.
+It starts automatically when the computer boots up and runs only if the specific external microphone is connected, ensuring it's used only when intended.

 ## Features